 Let’s start with the greetings.
 The traditional greeting in Nepal involves putting your palms together and saying “Namaste” or “Namaskar”.
 When speaking to an elder person, use the terms “didi” for women and “dai” for men.
 It’s a sign of respect and people do appreciate it.

-Next, Nepal is a conservative country and you should avoid wearing revealing clothes, especially when visiting temples.
+Next, before visiting Nepal, you should know that it’s a conservative country and you should avoid wearing revealing clothes, especially when visiting temples.
 Finally, if someone invites you to their home, always take your shoes off before entering.

 As you could see, Nepal has a lot of similarities with India, but if you compare Nepalis to Indians, a lot of people will probably get offended.
 Another thing India and Nepal still share is…